top of page

 One other option—the Lumiere Research Scholar Program

-If you’re interested in pursuing independent research, consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
+If you’re interested in pursuing independent research in medicine, consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
 Last year, we had over 4,000 students apply for 500 spots in the program!
 You can find the application form here.

 Also check out the Lumiere Research Inclusion Foundation, a non-profit research program for talented, low-income students.
 Last year, we had 150 students on full need-based financial aid!